-Figure 62 Natural "spring" along the Galena River Trail.
-The spring may be an abandoned flowing artesian well.
-The photograph was taken in February of this year, when most of the county was covered with snow.
+Figure 63 Spring along the Galena River Trail.
+It is possible that the spring is an abandoned flowing artesian well.
+The photograph was taken in February of 2014, when most of the county was covered with snow.
 The warmth and movement of the upwelling groundwater warmed the surrounding ground and melted the snow.
 Photograph by Samuel V. Panno; used with permission.

-A natural "spring" is located along the Galena River Trail in Galena, Illinois (Figure 62).
+A spring is located along the Galena River Trail in Galena, Illinois (Figure 63).
 The history of the spring is uncertain, and it is possible that it is an abandoned flowing artesian well.
 A building could be seen in close proximity to the spring in 1893, based on a plat book of the area.
+However, the structure could have been either a spring house or a well house.
 Locals stated that the spring was used to clean cement trucks at one point, and chunks of concrete may be found within the spring pool and surrounding area.
 The specific conductance of the spring water changes very little throughout the year, indicating a constant chemical composition.
-Its chemical composition is similar to that of the city's wells, which are approximately 1,600 feet deep and tap sandstone of the Cambrian-age Mount Simon Formation that were under flowing artesian conditions when they were drilled.
+Its chemical composition is similar to that of the city's wells, which are approximately 1,600 feet (488 meters) deep and tap sandstone of the Cambrian-age Mount Simon Sandstone that were under flowing artesian conditions when they were drilled.

-The Cl- concentration of water from the unnamed Galena Trail spring is 1.1 mg/L. The very low Cl- concentration of the spring, the constant temperature, and the specific conductance data for the spring might suggest a relatively deep source (150 feet or greater based on unpublished data by S. Panno, ISGS) that is not mixing with shallow groundwater.
+The Cl- concentration of water from the unnamed Galena Trail spring is 1.1 mg/L. The very low Cl- concentration of the spring, the constant temperature, and the specific conductance data for the spring might suggest a relatively deep source (150 feet [46 meters] or greater based on unpublished data by S. Panno, ISGS) that is not mixing with shallow groundwater.
 The terms "deep" and "shallow," in this case, may be thought of in terms of water quality and not depth.
 Deep may be used to refer to pristine groundwater unaffected by human-related contaminants, whereas shallow may be used to refer to groundwater affected by human-related contaminants.
 Groundwater affected by recent recharge from rainfall and snowmelt would reflect the effects of seasonal temperature changes and would reveal the presence of surface-borne contaminants such as road salt.
 Little or no local or near-surface influence on the spring water is apparent even after significant rainfall or snowmelt events, based on data provided by E.L.
 Baranski.
-Specific conductance and temperature for the spring are a stable 460 μS/cm and 13.3°C all year long.
-Data for the stable isotopes of deuterium (-53 parts)per thousand) and oxygen-18 (-8.0 parts per thousand) from a shallow private well in Galena and the Galena Trail spring are essentially identical and fall close to what would be expected at the latitude of Jo Daviess County.
+Specific conductance and temperature for the spring are a stable 460 μS/cm and 13.3 °C all year long.
+Data for the stable isotopes of deuterium (-53 parts per thousand) and oxygen-18 (-8.0 parts per thousand) from a shallow private well in Galena and the Galena Trail spring are essentially identical and fall close to what would be expected at the latitude of Jo Daviess County.
 (Isotopes of precipitation change with changes in latitude, becoming lighter to the north and heavier to the south because of temperature and humidity effects.)
-It is apparent that groundwater for shallow private wells in the area (about 100 feet deep) and the Galena Trail spring are from the same aquifer (Galena-Platteville); however, the chemical composition of groundwater from shallow wells in the area is affected by surfaceborne contaminants, as discussed above, whereas the Galena Trail spring is not.
+It is apparent that groundwater for shallow private wells in the area (about 100 feet [31 meters] deep) and the Galena Trail spring are from the same aquifer (Galena-Platteville); however, the chemical composition of groundwater from shallow wells in the area is affected by surface-borne contaminants, as discussed above, whereas the Galena Trail spring is not.
 This suggests a relatively deep source of groundwater for the unnamed spring that is unmixed with shallow, typically chemically influenced groundwater.
-Consequently, the unnamed spring behaves more like a flowing artesian well than a spring.
+The actual source of the water (either a natural spring or an abandoned well) has not been determined at this time.

-STOP 7: GALENA, ILLINOIS Coordinates N 42° 24.624', W 90° 25.806'
+STOP 7: GALENA, ILLINOIS (latitude 42.420°, longitude -90.436°)